Updated on December 8, 2022

 Where to get a Naloxone kit | ||||||||

-In Ontario, naloxone is available for free through programs like Peer Overdose Prevention Program (POPP).
+In Ontario, naloxone is available for free through various programs.
 It is available to persons who could be at risk of an overdose and to people who could help someone who is overdosing.
 When you get your kit, you will also receive training on overdose prevention, recognizing an overdose and how to respond.
-Below is a list of places where you can get a free naloxone kit in Ottawa: Ottawa Public Health's Site Needle & Syringe ProgramFree kits and training available for clients and their family or friends.
+Below is a list of places where you can get a free naloxone kit in Ottawa or visit the Ontario website for information on where they can find the nearest naloxone distribution partner near you: Ottawa Public Health's Harm Reduction ProgramFree kits and training available for clients and their family or friends.

 Local Ottawa PharmaciesGet a free kit and training at a participating pharmacy near you by: